HL7/fhir-udap-security-ig/input/pagecontent/b2b.md

 Client applications registered to use the authorization code grant **SHALL** request an authorization code as per [Section 4.1.1](https://datatracker.ietf.org/doc/html/rfc6749#section-4.1.1) of RFC 6749, with the following additional constraints.
 Client applications that also support the SMART App Launch IG are **NOT REQUIRED** to include a launch scope or launch context requirement scope.
 Client applications and servers **MAY** optionally support UDAP Tiered OAuth for User Authentication to allow for cross-organizational or third party user authentication as described in [Section 6].

+Client applications and Authorization Servers that support the authorization code grant **SHALL** utilize Proof Key for Code Exchange (PKCE) with `code_challenge_method` of `S256` as defined in RFC 7636.
+An Authorization Server **SHOULD** return an error as per Section 4.4.1 of RFC 7636 if a client application requesting an authorization code grant does not include a `code_challenge` is its authorization request.

 Servers **SHALL** handle and respond to authorization code requests as per [Section 4.1.2](https://datatracker.ietf.org/doc/html/rfc6749#section-4.1.2) of RFC 6749.

 ### Obtaining an access token